Free PDF Toolkit, in Your Browser

 and PDF → Markdown

-pull the underlying text out — the markdown variant infers headings from font-size jumps, which
+pull the underlying text out — the markdown variant infers headings from font-size jumps.

 HTML → PDF